Bryden, Queensland: Heritage listings

 Bryden has a number of heritage-listed sites, including Castleholme Homestead along Bryden-Crossdale Road.

 Education

-There are no school in Bryden.
-The nearest government primary schools are Fernvale State School in Fernvale to the south and Toogoolawah State School in Toogoolawah to the north-west.
-The nearest government secondary scahools are Lowood State High School in Lowood to the south and Toogoolawah State High School in Toogoolawah to the north-west.
+There are no schools in Bryden.
+The nearest government primary schools are Fernvale State School in Fernvale to the souths and Toogoolawah State School in Toogoolawah to the north-west.
+The nearest government secondary schools are Lowood State High School in Lowood to the south and Toogoolawah State High School in Toogoolawah to the north-west.

 Facilities

 There is a Catholic cemetery 2479 Wivenhoe Somerset Road (corner of Corcorans Road, 27.2433°S 152.5703°E) behind the former Catholic Church and adjacent to the Castleholme Homestead.